dhruvkumar22/ML-BASICS/README.md

 # ML-BASICS
-Step towards learning data science and machine learning
+For learning data science and machine learning

 Programs were made using google colab